 Let us have a look at some of the possibilities!

 Talking about H.264 High Profile (which is used by Polycom), it provides high video resolution at a given or even lowered call speed/bandwidth.
-As the table below shows Video Conferencing Bandwidth Rates, HD video (720p) which required 4 Mbps bandwidth with tradition H.323, now needs 512 Kbps with H.264 High Profile.
+As the table below shows Video Conferencing Bandwidth Rates, HD video (720p) which required upto 4 Mbps bandwidth with traditional H.323, now needs 512 Kbps with H.264 High Profile.

 Table : Video Conferencing Bandwidth Rates

 For BlueJeans cloud based VC, it needs minimum of 384Kbps in order to support a video call.
 But for 720p HD video conferencing, at least, 1024 Kbps (1Mbps) bandwidth is needed along with 720p webcam.

 To calculate the bandwidth requirement, there is a need to analyse the following :

 – Amount of video conferences for each location, and that too during the busiest hours of the day.